-He submitted with good grace to having his silk cravat pulled this way and that; the diamond pin extracted with care and put aside, but it took great presence of mind for him to sit up, straighten his leg and remove the hand that was pressed to the wound.
+He submitted with good grace to having his silk cravat pulled this way and that, the diamond pin extracted with care and put aside, but it took great presence of mind for him to sit up, straighten his leg and remove the hand that was pressed to the wound.
 At the latter he fainted with the pain but made a swift recovery, gaze riveted to the girl’s face: On the expressive brown eyes, the straight indifferent nose and the full bottom lip that quivered ever so slightly.
 Several curls had escaped from their pins and fell across her flushed cheek.
-Julian could not decide on their color; were they a dark strawberry blonde or were they more an autumnal red?
+Julian could not decide on their color—were they a dark strawberry-blonde or a more autumnal red?
 He was certain he had never seen such rich red hair before, or such shine.
 He would have remembered such a particular color.
-The question consumed all his thoughts as he was stripped out of a richly embroidered waistcoat to reveal a shirt wet and heavy with his own blood.
+The question consumed all his thoughts as he was stripped out of a richly-embroidered waistcoat to reveal a shirt wet and heavy with his own blood.

 Removing the shirt presented a problem for Deb.
 She knew her patient did not have the strength to raise his arms above his shoulders to slip the shirt over his head, so it would have to be torn from his back.
 Yet that was no easy thing.
 The cloth about the wound was wet with blood and had adhered to the slit in the man’s muscular chest like glued paper to a wall.
 But Deb did not dwell on the pain she was about to inflict.
 It only had to be endured for the briefest of moments.

 Decided, she took hold of the opened shirt front and ripped it left and right off the broad shoulders.
-It took three tugs to rent the fine fabric; the third tore the cloth from neck to waist, exposing a wide expanse of chest matted with hair the same raven-black color as that which covered the gentleman’s head.
+It took three tugs to rend the fine fabric.
+The third tore the cloth to his waist, exposing a wide expanse of chest matted with hair the same raven-black color as that which covered the gentleman’s head.
 For an instant her eyes registered surprise.
 The silk cravat, the richness of the exquisite fabric of waistcoat and frock coat, the patrician features, all had concealed the measure of the man’s muscle.
 It gave her hope for a full recovery.
-Such a well-exercised physique would stand him in good stead; but only if the wound could be staunched, and at once.
+Such a well-exercised physique would stand him in good stead, but only if the bleeding could be staunched, and at once.

-Julian suffered these ministrations with great fortitude; surprised the girl possessed such strong constitutional powers.
-It seemed that the sight of blood did not bother her in the slightest.
-She merely wrinkled her nose, not in response to any feelings of squeamishness, but in an inquiring, interested sort of way.
-He was about to make a quip about the dual sensibilities of being female and a musician but the quip died on his pale lips and was replaced with a guttural oath from deep within his throat, for suddenly his whole being convulsed with an unbearable pain.
+Julian suffered these ministrations with great fortitude, surprised the girl possessed such strong constitutional powers.
+The sight of blood obviously did not bother her.
+She merely wrinkled her nose, not in response to any squeamishness, but in an inquiring, interested sort of way.
+He was about to make a quip about the dual sensibilities of being female and a musician but the quip died on his pale lips.
+It was replaced with a guttural oath from deep within his throat, for suddenly his whole being convulsed with an unbearable pain.

 Deb had carefully peeled away the sodden shirt from the wound, exposing a deep gash under the rib cage in the gentleman’s right side.
 Examining it, she said in a detached voice,

-Then, without warning, she pressed a wad of folded cloth over the wound, and so firmly that to Julian it was as if her whole fist had been thrust through the slit to mingle with his entrails and meet up with his spine.
+Then, without warning, she pressed a wad of folded cloth over the wound, and so firmly that to Julian it was as if her whole fist had been thrust through the wound to mingle with his entrails and meet up with his spine.
 Disorientated with pain, he fought to remain conscious.
-His limp hand was placed over the dressing and he was told in a strident voice to keep it there with a firm pressure until the makeshift bandage was securely about his chest to hold the padding in place.
+His limp hand was placed over the dressing.
+He was told in a strident voice to keep it there with a firm pressure until the makeshift bandage was securely about his chest to hold the padding in place.

-Certain that her shoulder was bruised and her back about to buckle under the man’s weight, she quickly groped about the tangled tree roots for the diamond-headed stickpin she had set aside.
-With the pin secured through the top layers of her makeshift bandage, she used her remaining strength to set her patient upright and gently leaned him back against the birch tree.
-But he did not look at all comfortable and so without a thought to modesty she stripped off his frock coat, folded the embroidered silk garment up into a bundle and successfully placed this soft pillow behind his strong neck, thus avoiding his raven head banging back against the tree trunk with a great thud.
+Certain her shoulder was bruised and her back about to buckle under the man’s weight, she quickly groped about the tangled tree roots for the diamond-headed stickpin she had set aside.
+With the pin secured through the top layers of her makeshift bandage, she used her remaining strength to set her patient upright.
+She gently leaned him up against the birch tree.
+But he did not look at all comfortable, so without a thought to modesty she stripped off his frock coat, folded the embroidered silk garment up into a bundle and successfully placed this soft pillow behind his strong neck, thus avoiding his raven head banging back against the tree trunk with a thud.

-Exhausted and feeling the need to catch her breath, Deb just sat there in her thin cotton chemise: straddled atop her patient’s muscular thighs, petticoats bunched up over her knees and exposing her long stockinged legs to the world.
+Exhausted and in need of catching her breath, Deb just sat there in her thin cotton chemise—straddled atop her patient’s muscular thighs, petticoats bunched up over her knees and exposing her long stockinged legs to the world.
 She felt bruised, battered and on the verge of tears.

 “Save your strength for the physician.
 Oh, do let me go!
 You’ll bruise my flesh.”